ruLegen/SLAM3D-Video/README.md

 Mobile application to 3D track camera trajectory using SLAM.
-Recreated scene can be exported into glTF file and opened in more specialized software e.g. Blender
+Recreated scene can be exported into glTF file and opened in more specialized software e.g. Blender In order to ORB_SLAM3 work properly, provide correct intrinsic camera parameters.
+There are plans to add autocalibration in the future

 ![Static Badge](https://img.shields.io/badge/SLAM3D-Video-green)